 The Supporting LIFE (SL) project ran from May 2013 to April 2017.
 It was designed to provide low-cost, effective, and targeted interventions in remote and resource-poor settings in order to overcome inadequate healthcare infrastructures in Malawi, Southern Africa.
-Led by Dr John O’Donoghue from Imperial College London (UK), it includes a multinational group of experts, institutions and non-governmental organisations (NGOs) in Ireland, Sweden, USA, Malawi, and Switzerland.
+Led by Dr John O’Donoghue from Imperial College London (UK), it included a multinational group of experts, institutions and non-governmental organisations (NGOs) in Ireland, Sweden, USA, Malawi, and Switzerland.

 Need for and benefits of our app

 How can a mobile app tackle child mortality?
 And why, from all countries, in Malawi?
 Our infographic gives answers.

 Why our app matters: Avoiding deaths by prompt treatment